-Most Common Installation Deficiencies in the State of New Hampshire 2008
+Most Common Electrical Installation Deficiencies in the State of New Hampshire 2011

 The following is a list of the most common deficiencies found with electrical installations in the State of New Hampshire.
-The list is in random order and has been formatted to the 2008 edition of the National Electrical Code (NFPA 70-2008).
+The list has been formatted to the 2011 edition of the National Electrical Code (NFPA 70-2011).